 One of the things that Amsterdam is famous for is its numerous museums, and the Van Gogh Museum is the most popular of all.
 Vincent Willem van Gogh is one of the most famous Dutch post-impressionist painters, and this museum is the largest one in the world dedicated to the artist himself.

 He created over 2,100 artworks, around 860 of which were oil paintings.
 Most of these paintings date mainly from his last two years before death.
 They include portraits, landscapes, still lifes, and self-portraits.

-The exhibits within the Van Gogh Museum will take you through the painter’s life, right from his early works to his very final days.
+The exhibits within the Van Gogh Museum will take you through the painter’s life, from his early works to his very final days.
 Dutch art lovers will love this tour.
 But, due to the museum’s popularity, it often experiences long queues, which makes it wise to book early to reserve a slot.

 See Related: Best Travel Backpacks

 And, although the gardens are most famous for tulips, you will also enjoy the view of lilies, roses, hyacinths, irises, and carnations.
-So, if you want to enjoy one of the most amazing flower displays in the world, booking yourself a ticket for this tour will be an excellent choice.
+So, if you want to enjoy one of the most amazing flower displays in the world, booking a ticket for this tour will be an excellent choice.

-Located just 55 minutes from Amsterdam, Keukenhof gardens will never disappoint.
+You will also be given a video presentation about all the various flowers in these gardens.
+Located just 55 minutes from Amsterdam, Keukenhof Gardens will never disappoint.

 See Related: Skiplagged Review

 6. The Amsterdam Royal Palace Tour

 This tour will give you a closer picture of the Dutch royal family’s lifestyle.
 Amsterdam’s Royal Palace is among the only three palaces in the country that the monarch can access through the Act of Parliament.